 - The club’s purpose is to provide experiences in living and working together as an international/ intercultural community.
-For meeting dates and times, please contact the advisors.
+For meeting dates and times, please contact the advisor.

 - The club’s purpose is to engage hotel, restaurant management and culinary art students who have a desire for building a career in the hospitality and tourism industry.
 They meet once a month on either Tuesday or Thursday from 3:00 – 4:00 p.m. in AP-275.
 Contact the advisor for further details.

 Advisor: Janelle Hoffman (480) 423-6260